PLAST-Community/PLAST/README.md

 their own repositories, federated into a commons.

 ## Work Processes and project development
-We will work in parallel, and open up streams to develop:
+We will open up streams to develop in parallel:
 - Work processes
 - Set of tools
 - Semantic / systemic operators (writing systemic stories)
-- Orientation engine (semiotics)
+- Orientation engine (using engagement logic heuristics)

 We intend to develop a base infrastructure so that work can start with minimal set up / work / learning curve, and to get people / communities to engage, and a set of structuring principles so that the project can scale.